Violence against women: Sexuality

 48% of electoral violence against women is against supporters, this is most likely the largest percentage as it has the largest amount of the public participating.
 9% of electoral violence against women is targeting candidates, while 22% targets female voters.
 This means that women who are directly acting in politics are likely to face some form of violence, whether physical or emotional.
+Regarding violence against female politicians, younger women and those with intersecting identities, particularly racial and ethnic minorities, are more likely to be targets.
+Female politicians who outwardly express and act from feminist perspectives are also more likely to be victimized.